brfulu/us-accidents-data-engineering/README.md

 ## Explore Data Quality
 First we need to explore the data to identify data quality issues, like missing values, duplicate data, etc.

+Regarding tha City Demographics dataset, the data is containing duplicate rows regarding the pair (city, state).
+In our case we are more interested in the total population of the place so we are going to drop those duplicates.

+The US Accidents dataset is of good quality, but it contains a lot of columns (50).
+In our case we are going to use only a subset of these columns so we are going to extract them in the ETL process.
+Despite only needing a subset of the columns for the optimized data lake, we are going to upload all columns into the raw data lake, because in the future we may decide to enrich our data model and add more columns, so it is a good idea to store the raw data in S3.

+The Airports dataset contains some missing values, but the columns that we are interested in such as airport_code, type and name are of good quality.

 ## Data Model
 As mentioned in the introduction, the data will be modeled in a data lake on S3.